Ismael López (footballer, born 1978): Club career

 Born in Jaén, Andalusia, López started playing for FC Barcelona's B-team, representing the side in the second and third divisions.
 He moved to Deportivo Alavés in 1998, making his La Liga debut on 25 October 1998 in a 0–1 home loss against CF Extremadura, but he was not very successful there, finishing the season with CD Logroñés also in the second level.

 López's career blossomed at Real Murcia, and he was instrumental in the side's top flight promotion in his second season after scoring 11 goals.
 This prompted the interest of Real Betis, where he was an important attacking element in 2003–04, being however rarely used in the following campaign as the latter won the Copa del Rey and achieved qualification honours to the UEFA Champions League after finishing fourth.

-Subsequently, López returned to division two, having stints with Elche CF, Xerez CD, Hércules CF and Alicante CF. From January–June 2010 he played in the third tier with CF Sporting Mahonés and, at 32, moved abroad for the first time in his career, signing with Pierikos F.C. of the Greek second division.
+Subsequently, López returned to division two, having stints with Elche CF, Xerez CD, Hércules CF and Alicante CF. From January–June 2010 he played in the third tier with CF Sporting Mahonés and, at 32, moved abroad for the first time in his career, signing with Pierikos of the Greek second division.